 Conclusion – 11 Egyptian Gods

 In general, however, the gods and goddesses of Egypt are composed of a combination of humans and animals.
 Although there are many deities with human bodies and animal heads, there are also deities in the form of human beings in the history of Egypt.
-Such as Shu, Jeb, Min, Ta.
+Such as Shu, Jeb, Min, and Ta.
 What has been known so far about this diversity of Egyptian deities and their origins from various archaeological studies is truly unparalleled.
 And this is what has attracted people from all over the world to the gods of Egypt for ages.

 Q. Who is the most powerful Egyptian god?